rneuhausler/coralModel-analyses/README.md

 #### Reef Update

-Once the graph is generated, the user can run a timestep of the model through `roll()`.
+Once the graph is generated, the user can run a timestep of the model, i.e. a stochastic update of node types, through `roll()`.

 ```
     for n in range(0,NumberOfRuns):